instill-ai/component/.github/CONTRIBUTING.md

 **Connector**

 - **Connectors** are used for connecting the pipeline to a vendor service.
-They are defined and initialized in the [connector](https://github.com/instill-ai/component/blob/main/pkg/connector).
+They are defined and initialized in the [connector](../pkg/connector) package.
 - A connector **resource** needs to be set up first to configure the connection.
 - Setup a Connector
 ```mermaid